dankamongmen/omphalos/README.md

 A C compiler is used at buildtime, as is liboutcurses.

-libsysfs, libnl3, libpcap, libpciaccess, libz, libiw and libcap are used at both build and runtime.
+libsysfs, libnl3, libpcap, libpciaccess, libz, libiw, outcurses, libnetstack, and libcap are used at both build and runtime.

 Omphalos currently only builds or runs on a Linux kernel with PACKET_MMAP sockets.
 Packet transmission requires at least a 2.6.29 kernel.